cofoeducistudent/BMMDB_c/README.md

 * Users will be able to search and browse existing reviews
 * Registered users – Will be able receive promotional material via email
 * Authorized Users (posters) – Will be able to post movie reviews, having full (CRUD) functionality.
+* Authorized valued users will in addition to posting privalages, have the ability to create an afilliate link to an ec-commerce site of their choosing within the sites terms & rules

 > Site Owner Goal